Project

 What the board is for

-Legacy design notes described the battlemat as the live tactical surface for play: hex-based scenes, initiative, conditions, openings, and objects, all rendered from one scene document.
+Legacy design notes described the Battlemat as the tactical surface for play: hex-based scenes, initiative, conditions, openings, and objects, all rendered from one scene document.
 That is still the right abstraction for the public page.

-The system goal is plain enough to say without shipping the old app here: players watch a shared board update live while the campaign state tracks position, health, effects, and short narration.
+The system goal is plain enough to say without shipping the runtime here: players watch a shared board update while the wider campaign workspace coordinates Battlemat, Character Sheets, and Campaign Management.
 The board stays simple.
 The world behind it stays canonical.